 As the COVID-19 public health emergency subsides, pandemic health orders are quietly lapsing in some states.
 Patients who use telehealth may find their access is severely limited or outright unavailable.

-Telehealth has allowed patients to be virtually treated by a healthcare provider over the Internet, all but eliminating the need for in-office visits.
-Under pandemic health orders, patients were allowed to see physicians who were licensed in other states.
+Telehealth has allowed patients to be virtually treated by a healthcare provider over the Internet, eliminating the need for in-office visits.
+Under pandemic health orders, patients were allowed to see physicians licensed in other states.
 Once the orders expire, patients must find physicians in their state.

 Only 12 states in the country still permit virtual visits.
 California and New Jersey are expected to let their pandemic orders expire soon.
-The rise of telehealth may hit a brick ceiling as pre-pandemic regulations take over.
+As pre-pandemic regulations take over, the rise of telehealth may hit a brick ceiling.

 Rise Of Telehealth

-The COVID-19 pandemic has forever changed how companies and consumers interact with each other.
-This is probably most evident in the healthcare industry.
-Giving patients the option to be treated via video calls helped increase public safety and peace of mind.
+The COVID-19 pandemic has forever changed how companies and consumers interact.
+This is probably most evident in the healthcare industry, where giving patients the option to be treated via video call helped increase public safety and peace of mind.

-Another survey found that before the pandemic, approximately 2% of The University of California, San Francisco’s outpatient appointments happened via video calls.
+Another survey found that before the pandemic, approximately 2% of the University of California, San Francisco’s outpatient appointments were via video call.
 The percentage jumped to 60% during COVID-19’s peak.

 More statistics lend credibility to telehealth’s potentially long-term popularity:

-Telehealth’s popularity overshadowed the sneaky reality of the world after COVID-19, that the medical industry was not completely ready to change with the times.
+Telehealth’s popularity overshadowed the sneaky reality of the world after COVID-19, which was that the medical industry was not entirely ready for change with the times.

 Threats To Telehealth

 Traditionally, healthcare providers must be licensed in the state where their patients are located, even if they are licensed somewhere else.
-Patients who are used to seeing doctors from anywhere in the country will not have that choice if their state reverts to normal licensure regulations.
+If their state reverts to standard licensure regulations, patients who used to see doctors from anywhere in the country will not have that choice.

-Johns Hopkins Medicine says that almost 1 in 10 of their telehealth visits is with patients who live where the health system does not have physical operations.
-Now office staff must confirm patients’ locations to see if they are eligible for telehealth visits.
+Johns Hopkins Medicine says that almost one in ten of its telehealth visits is with patients who live where the health system does not have physical operations.
+Now, office staff must confirm patients’ locations to see if they are eligible for telehealth visits.
 Healthcare providers are typically licensed by their state medical boards.
 Proponents of this system claim it protects patients from harm and reduces the number of illegal prescription drug sales.

-However, opening the borders allows physicians across the country to work together to treat patients and evolve their field.
-Patients could also see specialists from all over or when none practice in their region.
+However, opening the borders allows physicians nationwide to work together to treat patients and evolve their field.
+Patients could also see specialists from all over or without practice in their region.
 Although they are well-intended, licensure regulations can damper provider and patient expectations.

 Hope For Telehealth

 Telehealth supporters should not lose hope.
-One report suggests that policymakers want to see more evidence that ensures telehealth does not replace in-person services or create opportunities for fraud before they go all in on the practice.
-Positive patient satisfaction and a decrease in no-show visits seem to spark serious interest among several states’ medical boards.
+One report suggests that policymakers want to see more evidence that telehealth does not replace in-person services or create opportunities for fraud before they invest in the practice.
+Positive patient satisfaction and a decrease in no-show visits spark serious interest among several states’ medical boards.

 However, interstate licensure remains a sore spot among certain industry groups.
-Replacing the current medical review board structure to accommodate popular demand runs counter to particular interests.
+Replacing the current medical review board structure to accommodate popular demand contradicts particular interests.
 Fortunately, the debates about this topic are far from over.

 The Need For Fast Credentialing And Licensing